-Download the free printable garland from the library if you haven't already.
+Download the free printable garland from the library if you haven't already (you'll find the download button at the end of this post).
 Open the pdf and send to your printer.
 I printed two copies but it's entirely up to you how long you want to make your garland.
 I would definitely recommend printing to a thicker card over copy or thinner paper.

 You now have some super cute Easter shapes in spring colours!
 Cut out with scissors.
 Not difficult but this will probably be the most time-consuming part of your Easter bunny decor DIY.
 I ended up with 8 bunnies and 7 carrots for my garland.

 STEP #3 | Line up your Easter shapes